fabiospampinato/vscode-todo-plus/README.md

 ![Timekeeping & Timer](resources/demo/timer.gif)

 ## Hints

+- **Dark/Light Themes**: if you switch between dark and light themes, remember that you can provide specific colors for them via the `todo.colors.dark.*` and `todo.colors.light.*` settings, which will override the default `todo.colors.*` settings.

 - **Activity Bar**: you can switch the focus to the `Todo` activity bar view by assigning a shortcut to the `workbench.view.extension.todo` command.